-The program requires 36 semester hours including a sequence of three internship experiences, totaling 7 credit hours.
+The Educational Leadership program prepares experienced K-12 teachers to serve as educational leaders in 21st Century Schools.
+It is intended to relate to the needs of educators in both theory and practice.
+It is designed for candidates who have a baccalaureate K-12 teaching license and at least three years of successful public/private school experience.
+The program requires 36 semester hours including a sequence of three internship experiences, totaling seven credit hours.
 In order to be licensed by the state, candidates must demonstrate proficiency on a set of evidences which are aligned to the Education Leadership coursework and the internship experiences.
 Evidences will be evaluated by a faculty/public school review team at the conclusion of each internship experience.
 The curriculum provides: foundations in the principles and procedures of school executive leadership and organizational management, strategies for improving school culture and using data for improvement.

 Admission Terms: Fall (August); Spring (January); Summer (June)